samathaluca/fallen/README.md

 pagination
 pop up saying thank you or a new page

+required field pop up warning for add_changes

+# 404 error page
+# @app.errorhandler(404)
+# def page_not_found(e):
+#     return render_template('pages/404.html'), 404

-filter choses two or more types of addiciton, also further filters One of the key factors in getting through to addicts is for them to identify and recongnise that the person trying to help them has walked in their shoes.
+filter choses two or more types of addiction, also further filters One of the key factors in getting through to addicts is for them to identify and recongnise that the person trying to help them has walked in their shoes.
 As the stories become more plentiful a second filter can be added e.g. sex or age or education or stress levels or social anxiety, the list is endless.

 user /contribtuor stories I will have access to a gratitude list and journal which may help me

 As a user I expect feedback from the website I am using when I interact with it, I expect loading spinners when pages are taking a while to load, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.

 I want to know that my information will not be sold and that it is open source for the benefit of everyone, not for money or prestige.